Working with Currency Conversions

 Currency Conversion Selector for POs

-Transaction-Specific Currency Conversions
+Currency Conversions by Transaction

 If you do not want the full currency conversion features implemented, you can instead create an Other-type line item code (LIC) and use it for currency fluctuation expenses on individual transactions.